Updated Jul 6, 2026§ For Vehicles

 A feature most parents overlook.
 Because MOTOsafety plugs into the OBD-II port, it can read diagnostic codes and track mileage.
 It sends reminders for oil changes, tire rotations, and other scheduled maintenance based on actual miles driven.

-For a teen who's never owned a car, these reminders are genuinely useful.
+For a teen who's never owned a car, these reminders are useful.
 It's teaching car maintenance habits alongside driving habits.
 Not a reason to buy the tracker on its own, but a nice bonus.

 Cost Comparison: MOTOsafety vs Competitors